Youth Mental Health

 Journalists are producing community-informed, solutions-focused reporting about what's working to support youth mental health.

-As young people report they find traditional news overwhelming, untrustworthy, irrelevant, unrelatable, uninspiring and unrepresentative of their generation, the Solutions Journalism Network is supporting stories and reporting resources that center youth assets, aspirations and lived experiences of mental health.
+As young people report they find traditional news overwhelming, unrelatable, uninspiring and unrepresentative of their generation, the Solutions Journalism Network is supporting stories and reporting resources that center youth assets, aspirations and lived experiences of mental health.

 Pictured: International student journalists Anna Pratts (left) and Gabrielle Caumon hold flags at St. Edward's.
 They are reporting on the unique mental health factors international students are facing in 2025 as part of the Student Media Challenge.
 Photo by Daniel Brannon for Hilltop Views